 Emsisoft is a global leader when it comes to combating ransomware.
 We’re an Associate Partner of the No More Ransom Project.
-We provide custom decryption services to help organizations impacted by ransomware minimize downtime.
-And our free decryptor tools have saved ransomware victims hundreds of millions of dollars in ransom payments.
+Our free decryptor tools have saved ransomware victims hundreds of millions of dollars in ransom payments.

 We also recognize that stopping ransomware starts with protecting the user.
 That’s why our protection solutions feature a range of ransomware-specific technologies that work in synergy to reliably detect ransomware before it can encrypt your files.
 This is particularly important now that backups are no longer the ransomware panacea they once were, thanks to the rise of double extortion